 - If you think your pet has COVID-19, talk to your vet.
 A pet sick with the coronavirus that causes COVID-19 might experience fever, coughing, shortness of breath or difficulty breathing, unusual lack of energy, sneezing, runny nose, eye discharge, vomiting, and diarrhea.
 As you would with any other illness, if you think your pet is sick, contact your vet, who will know how to proceed.
 Some vets perform COVID tests for pets, while in some cases a vet may offer telemedicine appointments so that you don’t have to bring your sick pet into the office.

 The goal of Total Point Urgent Care is to be a convenient healthcare resource for our community.
 Providing immediate medical care at a fraction of the cost of an emergency room, our neighborhood clinics offer warm, efficient, personalized care.
-At our locations in Texas and Arizona, our on-site technology and services include urgent care, primary care, specialty care, routine checkups, COVID-19 testing, and onsite lab and x rays.
+At our locations in Texas, our on-site technology and services include urgent care, primary care, specialty care, routine checkups, COVID-19 testing, and onsite lab and x rays.
 Soon, we’ll even offer virtual visits so that our patients can choose telecare instead of risking a trip to the clinic.
 For convenient medical care, visit one of our locations or contact us through our website.